Tuesday, August 13, 2019

 12:00 PM: Lunch

 To really understand Hoosier spirit, you have to check out BuffaLouie's.
 Once ranked as a top ten wing joint by USA Today, this Bloomington staple definitely doesn't disappoint.
 On any given day, you can find the owner taking orders, serving food, and making each guest feel welcome.
 Upland Brewpub is also a favorite among locals.
 Upland Brewing is one of Bloomington's five breweries.
 They create their delicious beer at the brewpub, but The Wood Shop next door is where they brew their sour beers (head there any day of the week for a tasting).
 Back to the food; Upland is known for using local ingredients to whip up globally-inspired fare.
 For a healthier, diet-friendly option, check out The Owlery.
 The vegetarian restaurant has a diverse menu including tacos, sandwiches, and other ethnic foods.
 They also have vegan baked goods!

 3:00 PM: Choose Your Adventure

 Bloomington has two wineries for you to take advantage of.
 Butler Winery is a family-owned winery that uses Hoosier-grown grapes and fruits.
 Enjoy a picnic or a glass of wine on their new patio at the vineyard or have a tasting at their location downtown.
 Interested in making your own wine?
 Check out their tasting room for all your home brewing and winemaking needs.
 The other winery in town is the state's largest and oldest winery (and the largest east of the Mississippi).
 Oliver Winery has an extensive award-winning wine list that's available for you to try at their tasting room.
-Taste anything and everything from their soft red to their Cabernet Sauvignon to their Hardblossom Cider.
+Taste anything and everything from their Soft Red to their Cabernet Sauvignon to their Beanblossom Hard Cider.
 You can even try a vintage wine from their 54-acre Creekbend Vineyard.
 We suggest trying their pilot project.
-It's a new flavor or spirit they are testing so it changes often, making the tasting even more fun.
+It's a new flavor or style they are testing so it changes often, making the tasting even more fun.
 Oliver Winery also has gourmet foods and spots to have a picnic in their picturesque garden.